November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 Memory allocationOften stored inline or on the stackAllocated on the heap

-LifecycleShort-lived, ephemeral copiesLong-lived, shared instances
+LifecycleShort-lived, local copiesLong-lived, shared instances

 IdentityDefined by data equalityDistinct identity independent of data